-The highlighted rights are the ones where Terma may have a potential impact.
+The rights highlighted in grey are the ones where Terma has had an actual impact in FY2021/22, and those in blue are where Terma may have a potential impact.

 Tracking and Monitoring

 Employees, as well as external stakeholders, can make use of Terma's reporting channel, Ethics Line where they can report concerns if they suspect that serious or illegal misconduct or other potential wrongdoing are taking place.
 Human rights has been included in the list of topics they can report on, which enables us to track how many issues related to human rights have been reported on, as well as the specific nature of the issues, and thereby assess where we need to strengthen our procedures.